 - Find age-appropriate activities for younger children, such as helping pour food into the dog's bowl or delivering them a treat by hand.

 - Reward the things your puppy does right – you can use a combination of food and verbal praise for this!

 As long as you make it fun (we'll talk more about how to do that soon!), training can be an excellent way to bond with your puppy, and you can start from a very early age.

 Socialization – The World is a Safe Place

-The most critical socialization window for puppies closes at around 16 weeks of age, so socialization should be a primary focus in those first few weeks with your pup.
+The puppies' most critical socialization window closes at around 16 weeks, so socialization should be a primary focus in those first few weeks with your pup.

 The goal of proper socialization isn't a large quantity of interactions between your puppy and new things; it's about the quality of those interactions.